-Transparent Data Encryption
+Transparent Data Encryption for Data at Rest

-- All stored block data is 100% encrypted 100% of the time according to a password using AES-128 or AES-256
+- All stored data is 100% encrypted 100% of the time according to a password using standard AES-128 or AES-256

-- Optional signing ensures a guaranteed overall file content.
-Backups are therefore authenticated and safe from external modification
+- Optional signing ensures a guaranteed overall file content; backups are therefore authenticated and safe from external modification

 - Multiple X509 certificates and their trust chains or bare public keys are stored in the file and organized automatically